Minden: From the local government reorganization to present day

-The administration of the enlarged town required a new appropiate building.
-Architect Harald Deilmann planned this impressive complex directly from the old town hall to the cathedral court in the style of structuralism, but since its completion in 1977 it has been discussed quite controversially in Minden's public opinion, not only for the look of the façade, but also for blocking the scenic view of the cathedral from the arches of the old town hall.
+The administration of the enlarged town required a new building.
+Architect Harald Deilmann planned this complex directly from the old town hall to the cathedral court in the style of structuralism.
+Since its completion in 1977 it has been a matter of public discussion, not only for the look of the façade, but also for blocking the scenic view of the cathedral from the arches of the old town hall.
 In 2006 a controversial resolution by the town council proposed the demolition of the town hall extensions to make room for a new shopping mall.
 However, a 57% majority opposed this plan in a referendum.
-Today the whole town hall building complex is classified as historical monument, an extensive renovation is going on since 2019.
+Today the whole town hall building complex is classified as historical monument, and as of 2022 extensive renovation has been in progress since 2019.

 The shoreline of the Weser was improved in 1976 by extending the promenade to the Fischerstadt (Fishermen's Town).
 The Glacis, a park-like open space in front of the old fortifications, which was important as a green belt, was altered and made more accessible.
 The old town wall fronting the Fischerstadt was restored to its former height.

 The opposite shore area (Kanzlers Weide) has been made accessible by a footbridge.
 This improves access to a large parking area and festival site.

-After the British troops had left Minden in 1994, their barracks areas became valuable sites for further town development ("conversion areas").
+When British troops had left Minden in 1994, their barracks areas became valuable sites for further town development ("conversion areas").

 Place of prosecution and imprisonment

-Minden was location of criminal prosecution or imprisonment in a number of very different cases.
+Minden was the location of criminal prosecution or imprisonment in a number of very different cases.